miracle2k/webassets/docs/generic/index.rst

     my_env = Environment('../static/media', '/media')

-As you can see, the environment requires two arguments, the path in which your media files are located, as well as the url prefix under which the media directory is available.
+As you can see, the environment requires two arguments:

+- the path in which your media files are located

+- the url prefix under which the media directory is available.
 This prefix will be used when generating output urls.

 Next, you need to define your assets, in the form of so called *bundles*, and register them with the environment.
 The easist way to do it is directly